What Does DOT Stand for in Trucking?

 What Are Common Regulations Set Forth by the DOT?

-Here are common DOT regulations that every trucking carrier and driver must adhere to:
+Here are standard DOT regulations that every trucking carrier and driver must adhere to:

-- Make sure all drivers have a copy of DOT and FMCSA regulations for reference.
-What is DOT SAP Program?
+• Ensure all drivers have a copy of DOT and FMCSA regulations for reference.
+What is the DOT SAP Program?

-- Keep track of every incidence that occurs, review it, and attempt to prevent future occurrences.
+• Please keep track of every incident that occurs, review it, and attempt to prevent future occurrences.

-- Gather data on the amount of hours each driver spends on duty to remain compliant with federal regulations.
+• Gather data on how many hours each driver spends on duty to comply with federal regulations.
 The government kicks off a public comment period and engagement with stakeholders on how to make lightweight trucks more fuel efficient, with the average commercial light-duty vehicle estimated to reach an incredible 58 miles per gallon by 2032.
 Can it be done?

-- Establish a vehicle maintenance plan in order to prevent unanticipated breakdowns.
+• Establish a vehicle maintenance plan to prevent unanticipated breakdowns.

 Who Has To Maintain Trucking Compliance With the DOT?